Hydra-Chain/hydragon-core-contracts/docs/RewardWallet/RewardWallet.md

 Method used to fund the contract with HYDRA.

-*This is used in order to avoid modifications in the node&#39;s logic for the system transactions.*
+*This function is used to prevent modifications to the node&#39;s logic for systems transactions, which currently require an input.
+Since the `receive` function cannot be taken as an input there, we have decided to create this new function.*

 ### initialize